 7. Here’s the topper: You’ll also learn tons about leadership and how to persuade others – skills you can use to help you with your career.

 Step Into Leadership

 Applications are now open for appointed and elected positions in District 101 for the next Toastmasters year (July 1, 2020-June 30, 2021).
 For role descriptions and qualifications, refer to this Call for Nominations.
-Please submit your Nomination Form and Officer Agreement and Release Statement to the Immediate Past District Director, Dave Spence, at email@example.com.
+Please submit your Nomination Form and Officer Agreement and Release Statement to the Immediate Past District Director, Françoise Muller, at firstname.lastname@example.org.
 You can find more information on our District geography on the Area and Division alignment map here.

 Elected Positions include: District Director, Program Quality Director, Club Growth Director, and Division Directors.
-All candidates for elected positions must attend a candidate interview session on March 2, 2019.
+All candidates for elected positions must attend a candidate interview session tentatively scheduled on March 7, 2020.
 Nominations for elected positions are open now and must be received by the DLC Chair by February 15, 2020.

-Mandatory District Leader training will be held on June 22 and July 13, 2019 (both are all-day Saturday sessions) in Santa Clara.
+Mandatory District Leader training will be held in June and July 2020 (both are all-day Saturday sessions).
 These are two different trainings and you must attend both.